-Salon Solutions is always an exciting event, and a great chance to hear the latest buzz and get a feel for what’s going on in our industry.
-This three-day show in Paris was hugely successful in terms of attracting attendees to the Determine booth and engaging them on a personal level.
+Salon Solutions — the premier annual Procurement event in France — is always exciting, and a great chance to hear the latest buzz and get a feel for what’s going on in the procurement, sourcing, supply chain industry.
+This three-day show in Paris was hugely successful in terms of attracting attendees to the Corcentric booth and engaging them on a personal level.

 Two perspectives, six key points on the factors for success.

 About the projected operational / business gains.

-- Collaboration: The human aspect behind the P2P process.
+Collaboration: The human aspect behind the P2P process.

-- Budget management is at the heart of Procure-to-Pay.
+Budget management is at the heart of Procure-to-Pay.

 Our clients all agree: budget management, even non-constraining, automatically enables users to reduce spending (and also prevents open orders).
-Although reduced consumption, unnecessary procurement avoidance and self-regulation are immediate benefits of budget management within P2P, the solution is simply the implementation of company policy.
+Although reduced consumption, unnecessary procurement avoidance and self-regulation are immediate benefits of budget management within P2P, the solution is simply the implementation of company budget policy.

-- Virtualizing the Supplier Invoice chain.
+Virtualizing the Supplier Invoice chain.

 Regarding the project: choosing and implementing.

-- Pre-project: RFI—an important stage.
+Pre-project: RFI—an important stage.

 The RFI stage is all too often overlooked.
 And yet, this is the time when you can compare your own requirements to the functions offered by mature marketplace solutions.
 Defining success criteria is a key element in this process.

-- During the Project: Project management assistance is one of the keys to success.
+During the Project: Project management assistance is one of the keys to success.

-- Post-Project: Don’t forget the whole lifespan of the project.
+Post-Project: Don’t forget the whole lifespan of the project.